Data Prep for Data Collection

 The Mapping step appears, allowing you to map the fields in your source data to that of the target event schema in Platform.
 From here, you can configure the mapping in two ways:

-Create a new mapping
+Create mapping rules create-mapping

-Adding a new mapping
+Adding a new mapping.

-Select the source icon (Source icon), and in the dialog that appears select the source field that you want to map in the provided canvas.
+Select the source icon ( Source icon ), and in the dialog that appears select the source field that you want to map in the provided canvas.
 Once you have chosen a field, use the Select button to continue.

-Selecting the field to be mapped in the source schema
+Selecting the field to be mapped in the source schema.

-Next, select the schema icon (Schema icon) to open a similar dialog for the target event schema.
+Next, select the schema icon ( Schema icon ) to open a similar dialog for the target event schema.
 Choose the field that you want to map the data to before confirming with Select.

-Selecting the field to be mapped in the target schema
+Selecting the field to be mapped in the target schema.

 The mapping page reappears with the completed field mapping shown.
 The Mapping progress section updates to reflect the total number of fields that have been successfully mapped.

-Field successfully mapped with progress reflected
+Field successfully mapped with progress reflected.

 TIP